-20. The school website
+21. The school website

-The headteacher is responsible for the overall content of the school website - they will ensure the content is appropriate, accurate, up-to-date and meets government requirements.
+The headteacher/head of school are responsible for the overall content of the school website - they will ensure the content is appropriate, accurate, up-to-date and meets government requirements.

 The website complies with guidelines for publications including accessibility, data protection, respect for intellectual property rights, privacy policies and copyright law.
 Personal information relating to staff and pupils is not published on the website.
 Images and videos are only posted on the website in accordance with requirements of the UK GDPR.